 Access Initiative Grant Fund 641: Federally funded grant to transform the system of care for children with serious emotional disturbances into one that is more family-driven, youth-guided, and culturally and linguistically competent.
+Use is restricted by the grant agreement.

-Animal Control Fund 091: License fees to provide for the registration of dogs and cats, impoundment of strays, and rabies control.
+Animal Control Fund 091: License and other fees to provide for the registration of dogs and cats, impoundment of strays, and rabies control.
+Use is restricted by state statute [510 ILCS 5/7] and County Ordinance [No. 822].